Content analysis: Qualitative and quantitative content analysis

-Quantitative content analysis highlights frequency counts and objective analysis of these coded frequencies.
+Quantitative content analysis highlights frequency counts and statistical analysis of these coded frequencies.
 Additionally, quantitative content analysis begins with a framed hypothesis with coding decided on before the analysis begins.
 These coding categories are strictly relevant to the researcher's hypothesis.
 Quantitative analysis also takes a deductive approach.
 Examples of content-analytical variables and constructs can be found, for example, in the open-access database DOCA.
 This database compiles, systematizes, and evaluates relevant content-analytical variables of communication and political science research areas and topics.

 Siegfried Kracauer provides a critique of quantitative analysis, asserting that it oversimplifies complex communications in order to be more reliable.
 On the other hand, qualitative analysis deals with the intricacies of latent interpretations, whereas quantitative has a focus on manifest meanings.
 He also acknowledges an "overlap" of qualitative and quantitative content analysis.
 Patterns are looked at more closely in qualitative analysis, and based on the latent meanings that the researcher may find, the course of the research could be changed.
 It is inductive and begins with open research questions, as opposed to a hypothesis.

+Content analysis in multi-method qualitative text analysis

+Content analysis is frequently combined with other qualitative methods to produce more robust, multi-layered findings.
+According to the framework developed by Alejandro and Zhao, useful combinations for content analysis include pairings with discourse analysis, thematic analysis, and Foucauldian discourse analysis.